 - Playground: The Child Sex Trade in America†

 SERV's Media Literacy component is a prevention effort, supported by the Centers for Disease Control and Prevention and the Sexual Assault Abuse and Rape Care Program, which aims to help schools and other organizations in Camden, Cumberland, and Gloucester Counties promote equity and prevent violence.
 Through the development of media literacy skills, participants learn the connection between media messages, gender inequity, and the occurrence of violence.
 Participants are also provided with opportunities to help spread the program’s lessons to peers, family, and community members.

-SERV is committed to facilitating positive change in attitudes and beliefs amongst students regarding sexual and domestic violence and is dedicated toward preventing interpersonal violence amongst teens and adults in general.
+SERV is committed to facilitating positive change in attitudes and beliefs regarding sexual and domestic violence and is dedicated to preventing interpersonal violence.
 Research has shown that people exposed to uncensored, sexualized media without sufficient ability to judge and question their messages may develop high-risk norms regarding domestic and sexual violence.
-Today, the definition of what it means to be a man or woman is increasingly influenced by mass media.
-Youth in particular need to develop critical thinking skills to navigate the negative dimensions of popular culture, in particular the impact of violence in the media, rigid gender stereotyping and the sexualization of children.
-The Media Literacy curriculum’s objectives help students explore:
+Youth in particular need to develop critical-thinking skills to navigate the negative dimensions of popular culture, such as the impact of violence in the media, rigid gender stereotyping, homophobia and transphobia, and the sexualization of children.
+The Media Literacy curriculum’s objectives help youth and young adults explore:

-- How media messages reinforce or challenge the social norms that affect our attitudes and behaviors towards one another.
+- How media messages reinforce or challenge the social norms that affect our attitudes and behaviors toward one another.